SherG/sherrieg/content/blog/nikki-haley-fundraising-texts.md

 I marvel over the cost of printing all those color promos on heavy cardstock.
 Whether they're from Democrats, Independents, or Republicans, they all go straight from my box into the trash can at the post office.

-They remind me of that fair-weather friend, who only contacts you when they need money or a favor.
+Reminds me of that fair-weather friend, who only contacts you when they need money or a favor.